Handbook German Employment Law

 Despite the equal treatment principle, unequal treatment with regard to a variety of terms, including remuneration, is still possible as long as long as such unequal treatment is factually and legally justified.
 Our German employment attorneys can gladly review your particular case to determine if there are adequate factual and legal grounds for unequal treatment.

-Your German Labour Attorney
+Your German Labor Attorney